-The Department of Education offers engaging workshops developed for children from preschool to high school grade levels.
+The museum offers engaging workshops developed for children from preschool to high school grade levels.
 The interactive workshop settings complement the long-term and short-term exhibitions, and thereby encourage exploration and appreciation of the histories and cultures of Africa and the African Diaspora.
 The workshops enhance and/or reinforce the participant’s knowledge base in social studies, language arts, geography and visual arts.

 Restoring the Dream – Grades 6 - 9

 Students will explore the role of marches and peaceful protests in the Civil Rights Movement by touring the “And Still We Rise” exhibit and viewing a slideshow of peaceful protests.
 They can create a picket sign that expresses social changes in their community.
 We will focus on everyday issues: promoting education, preventing drug usage, ending violence and many more.

 Treasure Hunt – Grades 6 - 12

 A comprehensive search and answer quiz for use while on tour of the “And Still We Rise” exhibit encourages students to use their problem solving skills to determine the meaning of words, phrases and techniques used to enslave Africans.
 Discover what led to slavery, how slaves escaped, and even secret codes and the development of the African American Culture.